aisamanra/s-cargot/README.md

-There are three built-in representations of S-expression lists: two of them are isomorphic, as one or the other might be better for processing S-expression data, and the third represents only a subset of possible S-expressions.
+There are three built-in representations of S-expression lists: two of them are isomorphic, as one or the other might be better for processing S-expression data in a particular circumstance, and the third represents only a subset of possible S-expressions.

 ~~~~.haskell
 -- cons-based representation